VishuShah20/DataEctraction_Search_Tool/README.md

-If in case the docker is not setup when you review it(it probably does not work properly yet).
+Please check docker instructions below. <br><br>
 Below are the instructions to run the system locally. <br><br>Overview of the project is in the end, and all the possible optimizations and improvements I would do are commented all over the code under '''comment type''': <br><br><br>

 How to run: <br>